-De Anza College offers up to three electronic music classes each term.
-Classes are designed for music majors, students in other fields who want to learn about music software and hardware, general interest students, and others.
-Enroll early to make sure that you get a spot since we have reduced the number of available sections during some terms due to budget limitations.
+De Anza College electronic music classes are designed for music majors, students in other fields who want to learn about music software and hardware, general interest students, and others.
+Enroll early to make sure that you get a spot since the number of available sections has been reduced.

 Electronic Music Classes